-The most recent data available (2015) show that 23,7% of the EU population, that is about 118,7 million people, are at risk of poverty or social exclusion.
-17,3% of the population in the EU is at risk of relative income poverty, 8,2% is severely materially deprived, and 10,5% is living in households with very low work intensity.
-(Source: Eurostat December 2016)
+The most recent data available (2016) show that 23.5% of the EU population, that is about 118 million people, are at risk of poverty or social exclusion.
+17.3% of the population in the EU is at risk of relative income poverty, 7.5% is severely materially deprived, and 10.5% is living in households with very low work intensity.
+(Source: Eurostat, January 2018)

-However there is a wide difference between Member States: for instance, between 11% and 17% of the population are at risk of poverty or social exclusion in Iceland, Norway, Czech Republic, the Netherlands, Sweden and Finland, whereas 37% or over are at risk in Bulgaria and Romania.
-(Source: Eurostat – SILC Database March 2017)
+However there is a wide difference between Member States: for instance, between 13.3% and 18% of the population is at risk of poverty or social exclusion in Austria, Denmark, the Netherlands and Finland, whereas over than 35% of the population is at risk in Bulgaria, Greece and Romania.
+(Source: Eurostat – SILC Database, January 2018)

-Children (0-17) have a particularly high rate of poverty or social exclusion at 26,9%.
+Children (0-16) have a particularly high rate of poverty or social exclusion, standing at 25.9%.
 One-parent households and those with dependent children have the highest poverty risk.
 For single parents with dependent children the risk of poverty is 48%.
 The risk is also particularly high among young people (16-24), standing at 30.5%.
 Women are globally more at risk of relative monetary poverty, with a rate of 17,9%.
 (Source: Eurostat – SILC Database, January 2018)

-Of course, these figures do not include some of those in the most extreme situations such as some minority ethnic groups, especially the Roma, immigrants including undocumented migrants, the homeless, people living in or leaving institutions etc. Just to give an example, in 2015 40.2% of the non-EU-born population in the EU was assessed to be at risk of poverty or social exclusion (AROPE) compared with 21.7% of the native-born population (Source: Eurostat February 2017).
+Of course, these figures do not include some of those in the most extreme situations such as some minority ethnic groups, especially the Roma, immigrants including undocumented migrants, the homeless, people living in or leaving institutions, etc. Just to give an example, in 2016, 39,2% of the non-EU-born population in the EU was assessed to be at risk of poverty or social exclusion (AROPE), a risk significantly higher than the 22.8% concerning the native population (Source: Eurostat – SILC database, January 2018).

-Focusing on severe material deprivation, overall at the EU-28 level, it has decreased by 0.8 percentage points (pp) between 2014-2015.
-The most notable rises was in Bulgaria (+1.1 pp) and the largest decrease in Latvia, Hungary, Poland, Malta, Estonia, Romania, the Check Republic, the UK and Portugal (even though some of these countries still account for the highest levels of severe material deprivation, 34.2% in Bulgaria and 24.6% in Romania).
-Overall at the EU level, single-person households with dependent children are the most severely materially-deprived (17.1%) followed by single-male households (11.3%) and households with two adults and three or more dependent children (10.5%).
-Source: Eurostat April 2016.
+Focusing on severe material deprivation, overall at the EU-28 level, it has decreased by 0.6 percentage points (pp) between 2015 and 2016.
+The most notable rise was in Romania (+1.1 pp), while some countries achieved decreases between 1.4 pp and 3.7 pp (Bulgaria, Cyprus, latvia, Hungary, Malta and Poland), even though some of these countries still account for very high levels of severe material deprivation, such as an alarming 31.9% in Bulgaria – the highest in the EU.
+Overall at the EU level, single-person households with dependent children are the most severely materially-deprived (15.7%) followed by one adult younger than 65 years (12%) and households with three or more adults with dependent children (11.4%). (source: Eurostat, January 2018)

 In most, but not all, Member States where poverty affects a large share of the population, it also tends to be more severe.
-The depth or severity of poverty (i.e. how far below the at-risk-of-poverty threshold the income of people at risk of poverty is) for the EU as a whole in 2015 was 24,8 %: this means that half of those living under the poverty line were at least 24,8 % below the relevant at-risk of poverty threshold.
-The depth of poverty ranges from as low as 13,2% in Finland to as high as 33,8% in Spain and 38,2% in Romania.
-In Greece, this rate jumped from 24.7% in 2008 to 30.6% in 2015, while in Slovakia it jumped from 18.1% in 2008 to 28,9% in 2015.
-Source: Eurostat – SILC Database March 2017.
+The depth or severity of poverty (i.e. how far below the at-risk-of-poverty threshold the income of people at risk of poverty is) for the EU as a whole in 2016 was 25%: this means that half of those living under the poverty line were at least 25% below the relevant at-risk of poverty threshold.
+The depth of poverty ranges from as low as 13.9% in Finland to as high as 31.9% in Greece and 36.2% in Romania.
+In Italy, this rate jumped from 23.2% in 2008 to 31.6% in 2016, while in Slovakia it jumped from 18.1% in 2008 to 26.1% in 2016.
+(Source: Eurostat – SILC Database, January 2018)